Internet - Our Role

 Wholesale Internet rates and quality of service

-Smaller Internet service providers must use part of a large telephone or cable company’s network to offer Internet and other services to its retail customers.
-We promote competition in the Internet market by regulating how these providers are billed, as well as rates and quality of service issues for wholesale services.
-This ensures that Canadians have access to a range of Internet service providers.
+Smaller Internet service providers must use part of a large telephone or cable company’s network to offer Internet and other services to their retail customers.
+We promote competition in the Internet market by requiring telephone and cable companies to provide access to parts of their networks.
+This promotes competition, increases choice and ensures greater affordability of Internet services for Canadians.

 Visual representation of the flat-rate billing model